swagkarna/Virus-Creator/README.md

 6- Test!

-NOTE: PLATFORMS LIKE UNIX NOT RUN VBSCRIPT!
+NOTE: PLATFORMS LIKE LINUX NOT RUN VBSCRIPT!

 ### MAC OS: